CodeYourFuture/wordpress-module/lesson1.md

 **Before we begin...**

 * You should have finished a pre-class lesson that showed you how to set up a local installation of WordPress on your machine using Docker?
 Let the mentors know if you have not completed this yet.
 * WordPress uses the PHP programming language.
 This module is not designed to teach you PHP.
-However, we will use uses similar concept to what you have learned so far — variables, functions, arrays, conditional statements and so on.
-See [PHP Quick Start](#appendix-1-php-quick-start) in the appendix for a short overview.
+However, although the syntax is a little different, you will be able to use what you have learned so far in JavaScript (such as variables, functions, arrays, conditional statements and so on) to help you.
+See [PHP Quick Start](#appendix-1-php-quick-start) in the appendix for a short overview of what is different.

 ## One